MakeSort: Drag ‘n’ Drop Sorting Games Maker & Player

 4. Ownership

-The application, including the associated MYP Smart Rubric Google Sheet Template and Apps Script code, is owned by me.
+The application, including the associated MYP Rubric Share Google Sheet Template and Apps Script code, is owned by me.
 You are granted a limited, non-exclusive, non-transferable license to use the application for its intended purpose.

 5. Limitation of Liability